WTFAcademy/WTF-Dapp/languages/en/06_Vite + Vercel/readme.md

 This section offers a brief introduction on Vite and the basics of front-end deployment.
 If you're already experienced in front-end development, feel free to skip ahead.

-[Vite](https://vite.dev/) is a powerful framework that facilitates the rapid development of React applications.
+[Vite](https://vite.dev/) is a lightweight framework that facilitates the rapid development of React applications.
 Once we build our application using React and Vite, the next step is to deploy it on a server, making it accessible to users.

 Running `npm run build` in your project (which triggers `vite build` as defined in `package.json`) compiles your application into JavaScript, CSS, and other necessary files.
 These are designed to run in a browser, which natively supports JavaScript but not React.
 Therefore, we must compile the React code into browser-executable files.
 Furthermore, these JavaScript files can also be executed in a Node.js environment on the server, enabling server-side logic.
 While our previous courses haven't covered this, future courses will explore server-side functionalities, including tasks like signature verification.